laurauntner/wikidata-to-cidoc-crm/README.md

   - `E52_Time-Span` (publication years, derived from `wdt:P577`)
   - `E53_Place` (publication places, derived from `wdt:P291`)
 - `F5_Item` (specific copies of manifestations) and `F32_Item_Production_Event`

-Please note that subclasses and subproperties are also queried.

 Translators are not modeled per default, but the data model can, of course, be extended or adapted accordingly.